Skip to main content

 • a literal integer

-• a variable/reference that resolves to an integer
+• an input or sensitive reference that resolves to an integer

-• a variable/reference that resolves to an array, in which case Cyberdesk uses the array length
+• an input or sensitive reference that resolves to an array, in which case Cyberdesk uses the array length

 Loop Items